 Yet, in contrast, Senegal affirmed Sey, giving her space to move forward, never backwards.
 Space to experience joy.
 Space to breathe when life gets rough and the going gets tough.
 Space to imagine her own future in her own terms.
 In Senegal, she does not have to explain that she is magical or valuable, or beautiful for that matter.
 In contrast, Sey laments that back in Europe they tear her soul apart.
 While in Senegal, she has the sense that the nothing that she is perceived to be in the face of anti-black racism can actually be loved into something.

-Each one of us as Black women have first-hand experience with the ways that anti-black racism, epistemic violence and the constant threat of perceived intellectual inferiority produce anxiety, trauma, and general unpleasantness for them.
-Each of us have expended psychological and emotional energy to manage stress in academic and social contexts, as well as systemic and everyday racism, which can be overwhelming and taxing.
-Further, we have not had the luxury to ignore the significant injustices of societal racism and the toll it takes, even when they appear to be the tough and excel academically.
+Each one of us as Black women have first-hand experience with the ways that anti-black racism, epistemic violence and the constant threat of perceived intellectual inferiority produce anxiety, trauma, and general unpleasantness.
+Each of us have expended psychological and emotional energy to manage stress in academic, professional and social contexts, as well as systemic and everyday racism, which can be overwhelming and taxing.
+Further, we have not had the luxury to ignore the significant injustices of societal racism and the toll it takes, even when we appear to be the tough and excel.

 This racial trauma, like other forms of trauma, creates an imbalance in the body and in the spirit.
 In the body, trauma triggers a fight, flight, freeze response in the limbic system that produces stress chemicals such as cortisol and adrenaline.
 Trauma gets stuck in the body.
 Historical trauma, inter-generational trauma, institutional trauma, personal trauma vicarious or secondary trauma often interact.